Hydraulic presses are used for cutting the corners of Magic cards.

 - 8th Edition: English, Spanish, Portuguese, Japanese, T- and S-Chinese

 - 9th Edition: English, Spanish, Portuguese, Japanese, S-Chinese

 Formerly, Carta Mundi Belgium printings were generally back cut.
 The first known front cut cards are:

 - a German Unlimited print run

-- at least some Italian 4th Edition artist proofs
+- some Italian 4th Edition artist proofs

 Starting in 1996, Wizards also used various printers in the United States, where the cards were always front cut.
 In 5th Edition, Tempest block and

 Urza block the black border on the reverse is saturated black, the surface a bit shiny, whereas the Belgium counterparts are rather dark grey.

 Preconstructed decks until 2003 and two-player starter sets from 5th and 6th Edition are all front cut, too, even if they are from the Belgium factory.
 However, these don't feature the extra dark border on the back.

 The point of printing of following sets is questionable: